• Boletes are the most known groups of wild edible mushrooms

 The most well-known groups of wild mushrooms are boletes (Boletaceae).
-Edible representatives of this genus are the most delicious mushrooms that have a meaty texture, a great aroma, and delicate taste.
+Edible representatives of this genus are the most delicious mushrooms that have a meaty texture, a great aroma, and a delicate taste.

 - Aspen Bolete prefers aspen and birch.

-• Break of a small piece of mushroom, taste it (do not swallow).
+• Break of a small piece of a mushroom, taste it (do not swallow).
 If it is bitter or sour, do not take it.

-Cautions: Boletes like many other mycorrhizal fungi absorb toxic heavy metals such as lead and neodymium from the soil.
+Cautions.
+Boletes like many other mycorrhizal fungi absorb toxic heavy metals such as lead and neodymium from the soil.
 Avoid the polluted areas near metal mines, industrial buildings, or busy highways.

 King Bolete aka Penny Bun, Cep, or Porcini (Excellent Edible)